 Stewart McKelvey has a strong commitment to the communities where we live and work.
 Our lawyers, clerks, students and staff are actively involved with many community organizations and each year we support over 250 non-profits and charities that help to make Atlantic Canada a better place to live.
-We deliver community engagement through various initiatives including volunteer support, financial contributions, providing professional expertise and in kind support.
+We deliver community engagement through various initiatives including volunteer support, financial contributions, providing professional legal advice and in kind support.
 Examples of recent student and articled clerk participation include Lawn Summer Nights in support of Cystic Fibrosis Canada, Big Brothers Big Sisters Bowl for Kids Sake, and Habitat for Humanity.

-We have a Professional Resources team dedicated to our students and clerks' professional development, and helping you navigate your articling year every step of the way.
+We have a Professional Resources team dedicated to our students' and clerks' professional development, and helping you navigate your articling year every step of the way.
 We boast full-time professional knowledge managers, extensive library holdings and online search tools, a top notch administrative team and leading technology that provides flexibility to work remotely and efficiently.
 These resources, combined with our mentorship and feedback programs, continuing education opportunities, and focus on innovation, make Stewart McKelvey the ideal place to gain exposure to a wide variety of practice areas.

 We pride ourselves on the extensive learning opportunities we are able to provide to students and articled clerks.
 These include comprehensive orientation sessions in each office focused on practice management, our Firm-wide boot camp focused on substantive law and practice, regular practice group meetings and in-house lunch and learns.
 A non-billable training time file is available for use by students and articled clerks to learn from observing senior lawyers in action.